GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 **Slide 4:** With site launches

 **Slide 5:** Today we've got a new one from the Census Bureau, [bias.xd.gov](https://bias.xd.gov), a toolkit to help teams in government understand and mitigate bias in their data and algorithms.
-The homepage shows shows a large field of blue, with text reading &#34;Introducing the Bias Toolkit.&#34;
+The homepage shows shows a large field of blue, with text reading "Introducing the Bias Toolkit."

 **Slide 6:** And we've also got [goodjobs.gov](https://goodjobs.gov), from the Department of Labor — The Good Jobs Initiative, is focused on providing critical information to workers, employers, and government as they work to improve job quality and create access to good jobs free from discrimination and harassment for all working people.
 The goodjobs.gov homepage shows three images.
 Labor Secretary Marty Walsh talks with a member of the AFSCME union, and in front of a carpenters union.
 And two baristas look over a cash register.
-Text reads &#34;The Good Jobs Initiative.&#34;
+Text reads "The Good Jobs Initiative."

 **Slide 7:** Congratulations, and great work!
 Be sure to let our team know when a new site launches, either with an email or a note on the USWDS public Slack channel!